A NEW YORK TIMES BESTSELLER

 How devastating and glorious this is.
 Epic in its scale, intimate in its force, and lyrical in its beauty.
 The Prophets shakes right down to the bone what the American novel is, should do, and can be.
 That shuffling sound you hear is Morrison, Baldwin, and Angelou whooping and hollering both in pride, and wonder - Marlon James, author of Black Leopard, Red Wolf

 'The Prophets is easily the most superb tutorial in writing and loving I have ever read.
 I'm convinced Morrison, Baldwin, and Bambara sat around sipping wine one night, talking about the day we'd read an offering like The Prophets.
 Robert Jones, Jr. is a once-in-a-generation cultural worker whose art thankfully will be imitated for generations' Kiese Laymon, author of Heavy: An American Memoir

-Robert Jones, Jr. is a writer from New York City.
-He received his B.F.A. in creative writing, and M.F.A. in fiction from Brooklyn College.
+Robert Jones, Jr. is author of The New York Times Instant Bestselling novel, The Prophets, which has been longlisted for the 2021 National Book Award for Fiction.
 He has written for numerous publications, including The New York Times, Essence, and The Paris Review.
-He is the creator and curator of the social-justice, social-media community Son of Baldwin, which has over 275,000 members across platforms.
-The Prophets is his debut novel.
+He is the creator and curator of the social-justice, social-media community Son of Baldwin, which has over 288,000 followers across platforms.